BestTimesToVisit.com Logo

 attraction

-Wake before dawn and head to the Valletta waterfront or a vantage point in the city to witness the sun paint the sky over the historic Three Cities of Vittoriosa, Senglea, and Cospicua.
-The ancient fortifications glow in the soft morning light, offering a tranquil and deeply atmospheric start to your day, far from the midday crowds.
+Wake before dawn and head to the Valletta waterfront or a vantage point in the Upper Barrakka Gardens to witness the first light paint the ancient fortifications of Vittoriosa, Senglea, and Cospicua.
+The golden hues illuminating the historic harbors offer a truly magical and peaceful start to the day, a stark contrast to the bustling midday crowds.

 Best time: Apr-Oct